sdmalek44/little-shop-redux/README.md

 **Be sure to have a test for each individual validation.**

-At the end of this iteration, you should be able to view an index of all categories, view a page for a single category, create a category, edit a category, and delete a category from either the index or the show pages.
+At the end of this iteration, you should be able to view an index of all categories, view a page for a single category, create a category, edit a category, and delete a category from both the index and the show pages.

 ### Iteration 4